SumoLogic/sumologic-documentation/docs/sdo/set-up-sdo/sdo-setup-with-terraform-script.md

 ---
 id: sdo-setup-with-terraform-script
+title: SDO Setup with Terraform Script
+description: Learn how to set up the Software Development Optimization (SDO) Solution using a Terraform script.
 ---

-# SDO Setup with Terraform Script

 These instructions help you prepare and set up the Software Development Optimization (SDO) Solution using a Terraform script.